Sarcoidosis: Diagnosis

 Although people with stage 1 radiographs tend to have the acute or subacute, reversible form of the disease, those with stages 2 and 3 often have the chronic, progressive disease; these patterns do not represent consecutive "stages" of sarcoidosis.
 Thus, except for epidemiologic purposes, this categorization is mostly of historic interest.

 In sarcoidosis presenting in the Caucasian population, hilar adenopathy and erythema nodosum are the most common initial symptoms.
 In this population, a biopsy of the gastrocnemius muscle is a useful tool in correctly diagnosing the person.
 The presence of a noncaseating epithelioid granuloma in a gastrocnemius specimen is definitive evidence of sarcoidosis, as other tuberculoid and fungal diseases extremely rarely present histologically in this muscle.

 Cardiac magnetic resonance imaging (CMR) is one modality for diagnosing cardiac sarcoidosis.
 It has 78% specificity in diagnosing cardiac sarcoidosis.
 Its T2-weighted imaging can detect acute inflammation.
 Meanwhile, late gadolinium contrast (LGE) can detect fibrosis or scar.
-Lesions at the subpericardium and midwall enhancement of basal septum or inferolateral wall is strongly suggestive of sarcoidosis.
+Lesions at the subpericardium and midwall enhancement of the basal septum or inferolateral wall are strongly suggestive of sarcoidosis.
 MRI can also follow up on the treatment efficacy of corticosteroids and prognosis of cardiac sarcoidosis.

-PET scan is able to quantify disease activity which cannot be performed by CMR.
+PET scan can quantify disease activity, which cannot be performed by CMR.